Summary

 Primary care

 It is worth noting that there is currently no nationally consistent primary health care data collection to monitor provision of care by GPs.
-See General practice, allied health and other primary care services.
+For more information, see General practice, allied health and other primary care services.

 Hospital treatment

-Data from the National Hospital Morbidity Database (NHMD) show that in 2021–22, there were 1.1 million hospitalisations with a principal or additional diagnosis (any diagnosis) of musculoskeletal, together representing 9.5% of all hospitalisations.
+Data from the National Hospital Morbidity Database (NHMD) show that in 2021–22, there were 1.1 million hospitalisations with a principal or additional diagnosis (any diagnosis) of a musculoskeletal condition, together representing 9.5% of all hospitalisations.

 The rest of this section discusses hospitalisations with a musculoskeletal principal diagnosis, unless otherwise stated.
 However, charts and tables also include statistics for any diagnosis of a musculoskeletal condition.